🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 - Excess amounts must be treated as taxable wages

-- Can be offered via employer payment, vouchers, or salary reduction pre-tax elections
+- Can be offered via employer payment, vouchers/transit media, or salary reduction pre-tax elections (if properly structured)

-If an employer provides a monthly train pass within IRS limits, the benefit is fully tax-free.
+If an employer provides a monthly train pass within IRS limits, the benefit is generally tax-free.

-If the pass exceeds the limit, only the excess portion becomes taxable wages.
+If the pass exceeds the limit, only the excess portion is added to taxable wages.

 3️⃣ Commuting Benefits — Company Vehicles, Gas Cards, Shuttles